woodrush/lisp-in-life/README.md

 Due to the use of OTCA Metapixels, each VarLife cell becomes extended to a 2048x2048 Game of Life cell, and 1 VarLife generation requires 35328 Game of Life generations.
 Therefore, the VarLife patterns run significantly faster than the Game of Life (GoL) version.

+Additional details on VarLife are available in the Miscellaneous section in [details.md](./details.md).

 ## Pattern Files
 | Program                                                       | VarLife Pattern                                                       | Conway's Game of Life Pattern                                                                    |